- Hydrocortisone injection is available as a brand-name drug. Brand name: Solu-Cortef.

 - Hormone and blood sugar levels: If you’re on hydrocortisone injection for long-term therapy, your doctor will do blood tests.
 These will help make sure your levels of certain hormones and blood sugar stay in a normal range.

-- Vision: If you’re on hydrocortisone injection for more than six weeks, you should have an eye exam about every two months.
+- Vision: If you’re on hydrocortisone injection for more than six weeks, you should have an eye exam.
 During this exam, your doctor will check your eye pressure.

 - Growth in children: During treatment with hydrocortisone injection, children should have their growth monitored.